Reinforcement Learning for Chemical Ordering in Alloy Nanoparticles: Discussion

-On the implementation side, the currently used frozen ORB-v3 backbone is a pragmatic choice, but its pretraining emphasises crystalline bulk datasets (e.g. MPtraj, Alexandria) rather than nanoparticles.
+On the implementation side, the currently used frozen ORB-v3 backbone is a pragmatic choice, but its pretraining emphasizes crystalline bulk datasets (e.g. MPtraj, Alexandria) rather than nanoparticles.
 Although the architecture supports non-periodic systems, nanoparticle or surface-specific data are missing in the training set.
 Future iterations of our agent could thus benefit from, e.g., nanoparticle-trained interatomic potentials and/or from performing end-to-end fine-tuning of the encoder jointly with the policy/value heads on NP data.
-A complementary direction is to replace expensive per-step relaxations with learnt relaxations.
+A complementary direction is to replace expensive per-step relaxations with learned relaxations.
+The present model extends earlier on-lattice periodic alloy ordering RL framework to nanoparticle alloy ordering, in addition also implicitly accounting for the effect of local distortions through structure relaxation during training.
+In principle, one might consider training a policy that learns both atomic swaps and explicitly performs lattice distortions toward low-energy structures, but this would introduce a much larger continuous action space associated with the displacement of all atomic positions and is therefore left for future work.
+Although the present environment is restricted to pair swaps to maintain a tractable action space and a well-defined per-step reward, the framework can in principle be extended to multi-atom moves through cyclic k-atom permutations, learned multi-swap actions, or hierarchical action policies, at the cost of a substantially larger action space and more difficult credit assignment.
 In Figure \ref{fig:results}, we observed that in the final proposed structure from RL, a few atoms can be placed sub-optimally compared to the ideal solution.
-One reason for this could be that we currently have no mechanism to prevent energy-increasing moves late in the episode, because same-species swaps are explicitly prohibited by masking.
+One reason for this could be that we currently have no mechanism to prevent energy-increasing moves late in the episode because same-species swaps are explicitly prohibited by masking.
 In practice, the agent thus currently learns to keep swapping atoms back and forth between the same positions in an attempt to maintain an optimal structure.
 This is not ideal, so an improvement to our method could be to implement a mechanism to avoid forcing non-productive moves.
 Accordingly, we will experiment with the removal of the same-species mask and introduce either a no-operation/stop action or a variable-length horizon.
 The latter could be implemented by introducing a per-step penalty to discourage unnecessary swaps.
-Together, these changes might let the agent preserve the already optimal structures, anticipate relaxation effects, and generalise better as we expand our model to include more elements, nanoparticle sizes, and motifs.
+Together these changes might let the agent preserve the already optimal structures, anticipate relaxation effects, and generalize better as we expand our model to include more elements, nanoparticle sizes, and motifs.